North-Coast-RP/docs/docs/start.md

 | F10 | Rate of Fire | Chage the rate of fire of you rifle |

 !!! tip
     Check your kybinds in Settings - FiveM.
 Most of our sripts allow you set your own key binds.
+You can also remove some of the keybinds that you dont use.